 - ¼ cup white sugar

-- ½ cup ube paste (halaya) for the batter
+- ½ cup ube paste for the batter, or halaya

-- ¼ cup ube paste (halaya) for the filling
+- ¼ cup ube paste for the filling, or halaya

 - 1 cup water

-- In a bowl, mix together the mochiko and sugar.
-Combine the water and ½ cup halaya paste in a jug and slowly add it to the dry ingredients, stirring continuously to make sure there are no lumps.
+- Mix the mochiko and sugar in a bowl.
+Combine the water and halaya paste in a jug and slowly add it to the dry ingredients, stirring continuously to prevent lumps.

-- Tip out the mochi paste onto a clean surface covered in potato starch and cut it into 12 pieces.
+- Tip the mochi dough onto a clean surface of potato starch and cut it into equal pieces.

 - Flatten each piece into a square and add a teaspoon of halaya paste in the centre.
-Close the square of rice paste around the filling, making sure it is tightly wrapped and the ball is smooth and round.
+Close the square of rice paste around the filling, ensuring it is tightly wrapped.
+The ball is smooth and round.
 Repeat with the rest of the ube mochi dough.
 Sprinkle with a little more potato starch before placing on a serving plate.
 Serve immediately.

 Nutrition